Dietrich College Interdisciplinary Courses

 Fall: 3 units

 This interactive course is designed to help new students transition successfully to academic and student life in the Dietrich College at Carnegie Mellon.
 Students will explore campus resources and opportunities; their skills, identity, interests, and goals; and strategies for personal and academic success to help them make the most of their Dietrich experience.
-This course is intended to be taken by first year students in their first semester at Carnegie Mellon.
+This course is only available to be taken by first year students in their first semester at Dietrich College.

 66-106 Applied Quantitative Social Science I (QSSS students)